 Maserati Driver Arrested

-Earlier this week, a social media storm erupted when a video of a Maserati in Lorong Chuan was released.
+In September, a social media storm erupted when a video of a Maserati in Lorong Chuan was released.

 That video shows the car speeding through the estate and the driver acting really recklessly.
 Within hours, the video went viral and on Wednesday (12 Sep), police arrested the man, although his personal details were not released.

-1. Allegedly a geography teacher at NUS
+1. A geography teacher at NUS

 Both AsiaOne and The Straits Times report that the Maserati driver is a geography professor at NUS.
 When asked about this, a university spokesman said,

 As this is a traffic incident, it would be best to refer to the police for the details.

 Not that it matters where he’s from, since there are idiotic drivers everywhere.
 But curious netizens have found out that the driver is from China.
 Outlets like The Online Citizen add that he is a professor from Guangzhou, in southern China.